ItMe12sTH/Roblox-Client-Optimizer-MyFixesAndSettings/README.md

 # Roblox-Client-Optimizer

+- FPS is capped at 165
+- Disable QuickGameLaunch(?)
+- "DFFlagAlwaysPutSoundsOnDiskWhenLowOnMemory": false

 ***Hello new users!***
 Recently RCO has gotten a lot of exposure from various youtubers such as SharkBlox!
 This means that there are a lot more testers to find issues.
 Please be sure there is no solution anywhere else on this github before making an issue!